carbolymer/blockchain/README.md

 4. Open url `http://localhost:8000` in browser

-## How to run
+## How to build

 1. You have to have Docker and Docker Compose installed.
 2. Execute following command in the project root directory to build the project
 ```
 docker-compose run --rm build
 ```
-3. Start the blockchain node
+3. Build and start the blockchain node
 ```
 docker-compose up --build -d ui
 ````